Helpful prior learning:

 (Credit: Transnational Institute, CC BY-NC-ND 3.0)

 One part of financialisation is assetisation.
 This means turning things like forests, schools, or care homes into something that can make money.
-A forest, for example, might be managed to earn money from carbon credits, not just to protect nature.
+As we saw at the start of this section, a forest, for example, might be managed to earn money from carbon credits, not just to protect nature.

 To do this, people use tools like contracts, licences, or legal rights.
 These tools give control over how the asset is used.
-Some researchers call this process "coding capital" (Section 3.2.3).
-It involves using legal systems to turn shared or public resources into private property or controlled access, so they can generate income.
+Some researchers call this process coding capital (Section 3.2.3).
+It involves using legal systems to turn shared or public resources into private property or to control access, so they can generate income for those who own or control the resources.

-Once something becomes an asset, the main goal may shift from meeting needs to making returns for investors.
+Once something becomes an asset, the main goal may shift from meeting needs to making profits for investors.
 This can change who benefits and how decisions are made (Section 3.2.5).

-Another feature of financialisation is more rent-seeking.
+Another feature of financialisation is more rent-seeking in the economy.
 Rent-seeking means earning income from owning or controlling access to something, without adding new value.
 A company might buy housing and earn rental income without improving the homes.
 Or it might control water access and charge people for use.
 Rent-seeking allows owners to profit simply from ownership, while others face higher costs.

 Speculation means buying assets with the hope of selling them for a higher price later.
 This could involve buying property, land, or financial products.
 The goal is profit from price changes, not from using or improving the asset.
 Speculation can increase prices and make prices volatile, making essential goods harder to access.

 Shadow banking refers to financial activities outside regular banks.
-For example, a payday loan company that lends money at high interest is part of shadow banking.
-It’s not a traditional bank, but it lends and earns interest.
+For example, a payday loan company that lends money at a high interest rate is part of shadow banking.
+It’s not a traditional bank, but it lends and earns interest like a bank.
 Other shadow banks include investment firms or online platforms that manage money.

 Shadow banks are less regulated than normal banks.
 They often take more risks and are harder to supervise.
 They handle large sums of money in ways that are complex and not always transparent.